Independent African news, markets, culture and politics.

 2027: Atiku visits Jonathan in Abuja

-Former Nigerian Vice President Atiku Abubakar paid a visit to ex-President Goodluck Jonathan at his Abuja residence on Saturday.
+Former Nigerian Vice President Atiku Abubakar visited former President Goodluck Jonathan at his Abuja residence on Saturday.
+In a post on his verified Facebook page, Atiku said it was a pleasure to catch up with Jonathan, who had recently returned from Guinea‑Bissau.
 The meeting is believed to be part of Atiku’s consultations ahead of the 2027 presidential election.
-In a post on his verified Facebook page, Atiku noted that it was a pleasure to catch up with Jonathan, following the latter’s recent return from Guinea-Bissau.

-As the 2027 election draws near, Nigerians can expect more political maneuvering and alignments.
-Atiku’s candidacy, if it materializes, is likely to be a major factor in the election, given his reputation and political clout.
-For now, the former Vice President’s consultation with Jonathan is being closely watched, as Nigerians await further developments in the country’s political landscape.
+As the election approaches, more political maneuvering and alignments are expected.
+If Atiku’s candidacy materializes, it will likely be a major factor in the race, given his reputation and clout.
+For now, his consultation with Jonathan is being closely watched as Nigerians await further developments in the country’s political scene.

 Scroll to Top